 Once the Sprueing is complete.
 Each of the wax sections is dipped in a ceramic slurry that evenly coats the wax sections.
 These multiple layers will dry and eventually form the ceramic shell needed to pour the molten bronze.

 After the wax sections are coated and allowed to air dry, they are placed in a large furnace where the heated wax flows out, leaving a negative space in the now hardened ceramic shell.
 Molten bronze is then poured into the shell and allowed to cool.
 The ceramic shell is then removed, revealing the bronze sections.

 Once all the pieces are cast, they are welded together into larger sections that will eventually form the complete sculpture.

 The life-size sculpture in the final steps in welding.
 From here, the welds will be "chased" and the straps will be added to the helmets.
 The sculpture will then be sandblasted to an even finish, any defects corrected, and the patina will be applied.

 Artist Ron Petitt carefully checks each step in the patina process to insure that the finish will match the vision he has for the completed sculpture.

 The finishing steps include a light coating of clear lacquer, and a protective wax applied and buffed.

-The Pleasanton Veterans Memorial will be officially dedicated on Saturday, November 12th, 2016.
+The Pleasanton Veterans Memorial was dedicated on Saturday, November 12th, 2016.

 The finished life-size Pleasanton Veterans Memorial bronze sculpture.